 As we all know, Crude oil prices have reached historical record low levels with prices touching $30 a barrel for the first time in 12 years!
 Oil prices have been in free fall since June 2014 when it was $105 a barrel, up front a ever-historic high of $143 in June 2008.
 Apparently this oil fall is caused by a combination of factors like US becoming the world, economic downturns in leading markets like China, actual reduction in demand in many markets due to better efficient vehicles and internal strife, war and other disturbances in oil-producing countries.
-Oil pricing involves complicated international economics and geopolitics beyond my understanding, though I believe it is decided by an ancient group of gravelly silver-haired men and women who meet around an expansive mahogany table in some ancient European location to dictate what direction the world should take.
+Oil pricing involves complicated international economics and geopolitics beyond my understanding, though I believe it is decided by an ancient group of gravelly silver-haired men who meet around an expansive mahogany table in some exotic European location to dictate what direction the world should take.

 India for a long time had been following a government-controlled, subsidized retail pricing method for petroleum products, where the Indian Oil Corporation set retail prices for Petrol, Diesel and LPG (far below market prices) in consultation with the government.
 It was only recently that prices were deregulated to move in accordance to international crude prices.
 So, now that crude prices have come down drastically, petrol prices should also reduce equally right?
 By current crude prices, petrol should be now retailing at around a mouth watering Rs.30-40 per liter.
 However, it is still stuck at around Rs.60-70 depending on where you are in India, same what petrol costed when crude was trading at Rs.100 in 2013.
 Why?
 The answer is, taxes.
-Petrol prices have been reducing in bursts in accordance to lowering crude prices alright, bit the government has been jacking up taxes at an equal rate that any reduction in prices for the end user end up getting canceled out.
+Petrol prices have been reducing in bursts in accordance to lowering crude prices alright, but the government has been jacking up taxes at an equal rate that any reduction in prices for the end user gets canceled out.